The History of Wolf X-Ray

-Headquartered in Deer Park, New York, Wolf X-Ray Corporation manufactures a full line of medical and dental imaging accessories used for radiology diagnostics.
+Headquartered in Rocky Mount NC, Wolf X-Ray Corporation manufactures a full line of medical and dental imaging accessories used for radiology diagnostics.
 Wolf's product line can be found in medical and dental offices across the country and overseas and includes illuminators, radiation protective apparel and x-ray film specifically packaged for medical imaging.
 The family-owned and operated company has impressively cultivated and maintained a healthy percentage of the market by keeping a low overhead and competitive prices for its customers.
 Over the past three-quarters of a century, the Wolf family has both enjoyed great company successes and endured devastating financial loss, surviving and ultimately benefiting from both.
 The man who began the journey by starting the Wolf Corporation was Harry Wolf.

 In the late 1920s, Harry Wolf had just completed a Pharmaceutical Degree at the Columbia School of Pharmacology in New York.
 He was working for Picker Pharmacy, just a stone's throw from Columbia.
 At the time, the use of radiology for diagnostic purposes was a fairly new practice.
 When the value of the diagnostic process became clear, a market for radiology film and accessories became evident.
 Mr. Picker, owner of Picker Pharmacy, met with George Eastman, the father of the Kodak Camera Corporation.
 Together they developed and began producing imaging accessory products specifically for medical use.

 As Harry Wolf watched this growing market emerge, he realized that medical imaging could be a complete market unto itself.
 In 1932, Wolf left Picker to begin Wolf X-Ray, which marketed and manufactured radiology accessories for the medical field.
 He manufactured film cassettes, hanging devices for reading film, and other radiology lab equipment, some of which is still in use today.